keddisa/deploy-lab/README.md

 * scripts/ - this directory contains scripts used by AWS CodeDeploy when installing and deploying your application on the Amazon EC2 instance

-Getting Started
+Your Lab Instructions
 ---------------

-These directions assume you want to develop on your local computer, and not from the Amazon EC2 instance itself.
-If you're on the Amazon EC2 instance, the virtual environment is already set up for you, and you can start working on the code.

-To work on the sample code, you'll need to clone your project's repository to your local computer.
-If you haven't, do that first.
-You can find instructions in the AWS CodeStar user guide.
+To run this code locally, you'll need to clone your project's repository to your local computer. **NOTE** not a required step to complete the lab.

 1. Install NPM dependencies: